Kypce/Miscellaneous/Mockup_Bus_App/README.md

 # Mockup Bus App

-This project fully details a project proposal containing information such as use cases, scope, software architectures, and UI/UX design.
+This project fully details a project proposal for a bus tracking app containing information such as use cases, scope, software architectures, and UI/UX design.

 ### Overall Description
 - This document outlines an improvement on the current UM bus tracking web application (https://www.umshuttles.com/map) by turning into a more user-friendly mobile app.